 In 2006, the Court Order was amended which required GWA to perform approximately \$220 million worth of capital improvement projects and perform other actions to bring GWA's system into compliance.
 However, GWA was unable to meet all deadlines set out in the amended Court Order.
 The District Court ordered the parties to stipulate as to scope of remaining projects and project completion dates; however, the parties were unable to reach an agreement on all items.
 As a result, on November 10, 2011, the District Court issued an order setting new deadlines for the unfinished projects and establishing new projects that were not part of the amended Court Order.
-As of September 30, 2013, the financial impact of the order has not been fully known and has been estimated to cost approximately \$450 million to \$500 million, including financing costs.
+As of September 30, 2017, the financial impact of the order has not been fully known and has been estimated to cost approximately \$450 million to \$500 million, including financing costs.

-- 56. On November 29, 2011, the United States Environmental Protection Agency (USEPA) informed GWA that its primary treatment permits for the Hagatna and Northern District Wastewater Treatment Plants had been denied and that GWA would be required to upgrade the plants to secondary treatment.
+- 59. On November 29, 2011, the United States Environmental Protection Agency (USEPA) informed GWA that its primary treatment permits for the Hagatna and Northern District Wastewater Treatment Plants had been denied and that GWA would be required to upgrade the plants to secondary treatment.
 The upgrades have been estimated to cost approximately \$300 million.
-GWA intends to negotiate with the USEPA on the timelines for upgrading the plants, which may be deferring the upgrades for approximately 20 to 30 years. - 57.
-In October 2016, Bill 2-33 was passed, enacting two new governement retirement plans; the DB Lite plan and the Guam Retirement Security Plan.
-Beginning 2018, the Security Plan and Defined Contribution plan are to become the primary systems for all new hires. - 58.
-Except as discussed above and in note 16 to the financial statements, no events have occurred after September 30, 2016, but before January 13, 2017, the date the financial statements were available to be issued that require consideration as adjustments to, or disclosures in the financial statements.

-- 59. Regarding required supplementary information: - a.
+GWA intends to negotiate with the USEPA on the timelines for upgrading the plants, which may be deferring the upgrades for approximately 20 to 30 years. - 60.
+Other than those described in Note 16 to the financial statements, no events have occurred after September 30, 2017, but before April 18, 2018, the date the financial statements were available to be issued that require consideration as adjustments to, or disclosures in the financial statements. - 61.
+Regarding required supplementary information: - a.
 We confirm that we are responsible for the required supplementary information. - b.
 The required supplementary information is measured and presented in accordance with GASB Codification Section 2200, Comprehensive Annual Financial Report. - c.
-The methods of measurement and presentation of the supplementary information have not changed from those used in the prior period. - 60.
-Regarding supplementary information: - a.
-We are responsible for the fair presentation of the supplementary information in accordance with GAAP. - b.
+The methods of measurement and presentation of the supplementary information have not changed from those used in the prior period. - 62.
+Regarding supplementary information: - We are responsible for the fair presentation of the supplementary information in accordance with GAAP. - b.
 We believe the supplementary information, including its form and content, is fairly presented in accordance with GAAP. - c.
 The methods of measurement and presentation of the supplementary information have not changed from those used in the prior period.